freeCodeCamp/freeCodeCamp/guide/english/certifications/index.md

 ### The Full Stack Development Certificate

 Upon completion of all six certificates, the freeCodeCamp [Full Stack Development Program Certificate](https://guide.freecodecamp.org/meta/free-code-camp-full-stack-development-certification/) will be issued.
-This final distinction signifies completion of approximately 1,800 hours of coding with exposure to a wide range of web development tools.
+This final distinction signifies completion of approximately 1,800 hours of coding and completion of 30 projects that expose participants to a wide range of web development tools.

 For more information about freeCodeCamp, visit [about.freecodecamp.org](https://about.freecodecamp.org/).